waffleio/waffleio-gh-actions/action-mirrorlabelstochild/README.md

 # 👩‍👧‍👦 Mirror Labels to Child - GitHub Action

-A [GitHub Action](https://github.com/features/actions) that works with Waffle.io's parent / child relationships to automatically mirror labels from parents to children 👩‍👧‍👦.
+A [GitHub Action](https://github.com/features/actions) that mirrors labels from a parent issue to it's children issues 👩‍👧‍👦.
+The action supports the [child keywords supported by Waffle.io](https://help.waffle.io/epics/which-keywords-are-supported-with-epics) - `child #<issue_number>`, `child to #<issue_number>`, `child of #<issue_number>`.
+The `child <owner>/<repo>#<issue_number>` syntax is also supported for cross repo relationships.

 ## How It Works

 This GitHub Action runs when an [`issues` event webhook](https://developer.github.com/v3/activity/events/types/#issuesevent) is fired in your GitHub repo.
-The action checks if there are incomplete checklist items `- [ ] to do` in markdown in the issue's description.
-If there is 1 or > incomplete checklist items, the action labels the issue with "Incomplete Items".
-Also, if the issue is closed with incomplete checklist items, the action will reopen the issue and comment on the issue.
+The action checks if there is a [parent / child relationship](https://help.waffle.io/epics/which-keywords-are-supported-with-epics) between the issue and another issue.
+If so, the action mirrors labels from the parent issue to the child issue.

+Notes:

+- If a label is removed from a parent issue, the label is is not removed from the child issue.
+- If a label is added to the parent issue, it will be applied to the child issue the next time the child is edited.
+- If a child has multiple parents, only the lables from the child's first parent are mirrored to the child.

 ## Installation